Python-Markdown/markdown/docs/extensions/api.md

     regular expressions can handle, e.g., matching nested brackets, and explicit control of the span "consumed" by the processor.

-#### Legacy Documentation
+#### Inline Patterns

-Inline Patterns implement the inline HTML element syntax for Markdown such as `*emphasis*` or `[links](http://example.com)`.
+Inline Patterns can implement inline HTML element syntax for Markdown such as `*emphasis*` or `[links](http://example.com)`.
 Pattern objects should be instances of classes that inherit from `markdown.inlinepatterns.Pattern` or one of its children.
 Each pattern object uses a single regular expression and